 "It is in your moments of decision that your destiny is shaped." — Tony Robbins

-We probably feel decision fatigue now more than ever with instant communication and information overload.
-You know it’s bad when deciding whether to "like" something, hurts your brain.
+You know it’s gotten bad when deciding whether to "like" something, actually hurts your brain.

 10 Ways to Reduce or Defeat Decision Fatigue

 Luckily, we can defeat or mitigate decision fatigue using proven practices.
 We learn a lot from business executives, air force fighter pilots, fire-fighters, doctors, and intense knowledge work, like software development, because they have to deal with decision fatigue on a regular basis.

 Here are 10 ways you can reduce or defeat your decision fatigue:

 1. Use checklists for common routines.